 To schedule your pet for surgery, please Register for the waiting list, or call 905-898-6112 (Stouffville), 705-734-9882 (Barrie), 705-478-8233 (Northbay) or 519-966-1118 (Windsor), 289-820-9651 (Welland).
 At the time of booking, please notify staff of any behavioural issues(fear, nervousness, aggression), to protect the safety of staff and enable surgery to proceed.

 In order to protect your pet from the possibility of contracting an illness while in our care, we recommend that you have your pet vaccinated at least two weeks prior to your appointment.
 Otherwise, vaccinations will be available at the time of surgery.
 We do recommend pre-anesthetic bloodwork for all animals.
 Please note that bloodwork must be done within two weeks of your surgical appointment.
 All animals between the ages of 4 and 5 will require pre-anesthetic bloodwork within two weeks of the surgical appointment.

 Animals must be between the ages of 4 months and 5 years, within normal weight range according to the following criteria: Royal Canin Dog Charts or Royal Canin Cat Charts and be in good health.
 Please advise us of any illnesses/treatments at the time of booking, or as soon as anything develops prior to surgery.
-Females must be finished nursing kittens/puppies for at least two weeks prior to receiving surgery.
+Animals with certain allergies will not be accepted.
 Any female dogs that demonstrate signs of heat (bleeding and/or swelling of vulva) shortly before their scheduled surgical appointment will need to be rescheduled to reduce surgical risks – contact the clinic as soon as signs are noticed.
 Males require both testicles present in the scrotal sac.

 All food should be removed from adult animals at 6pm the evening prior to surgery, as vomiting while under anesthesia could be fatal!
 They should continue to have access to water.
 Pets must be kept indoors or confined to ensure no food is consumed.
 Animals that vomit undigested food, clothing or foreign objects at any time during the medical process will be declined for surgery.
 Charges will apply, and the appointment will have to be rebooked.
 All animals between the ages of 4 and 5 will require pre-anesthetic bloodwork within two weeks of the surgical appointment.